 I wish there were a simple answer for this question, but there is so much variation between zoos that it's nearly impossible to make a generalization.
 In terms of staffing, it is also important to take into account what kind of animals each facility has.
 (Two elephants require way more trainers than 10 turtles, for instance.)
 Off the top of my head, I know that the San Diego Zoo (a very big and impressive facility) has more than 4,000 animals, but the Shedd Aquarium in Chicago has more than 32,500.
 Many of the Aquarium's animals are tiny invertebrates and fish, so the number doesn't tell you nearly as much as you would initially think.
 Using specific examples from my background, I have independently cared for about 25 animals during one shift.
 Some of these animals were small and easy like baby quails, but some were big and high-maintenance like eagles.
 I worked in another facility where 15-17 dolphins were taken care of by 6-9 trainers, so staffing definitely depends on the specific animal species.
 It also depends on each zoo's vision and approach to behavioral enrichment and training.
 (The more staff we have on hand, the more time we can dedicate to the "fun stuff" like making enrichment for our animals and leading training sessions!)

-Do you get offended when a customer sends back a dish?Awesome question!
+Is it tough to have a job that consists exclusively of ruining peoples' days?Awesome question!
 There are definitely some, but I'm actually surprised there aren't more.
 Instead, it seems like many of the zookeepers I've worked with have grown this bizarre tolerance to all the gross raw meat and nastiness they have to handle on a daily basis.
 Many can even take a fecal sample and then roll right into eating a hamburger.
 (After hand-washing, of course!)
 The one exception to this is marine mammal trainers.
 They handle so much raw fish that most of the ones I know gag at even the thought of sushi!

 Thanks for the question, Tom!
 My first novel (the one that landed me a literary agent but didn't get picked up by any publishers) was about a girl who worked on a beluga whale research team in Alaska.
 It was very much inspired by my experience working with marine mammals.
 I have a few other zoo-related novels up my sleeves, but I've decided not to limit myself to only writing about working with animals.
 Instead, I focus on nature as a whole, and I've decided my literary mission statement is "to inspire readers to care about nature by crafting stories that highlight the interconnectedness of humans and the world around us."
 Sounds like a mouthful, I know, but I hope it will keep me focused.
 I also hope it will stop me from writing about every random thing that strikes my fancy.
 (Right now, I'm revising a near-future thriller called ESSENCE.
 It's about a seventeen year-old who lives under the control of San Francisco’s cult-like Centrist Movement.
 She stumbles upon a group of free-spirited Outsiders living in the abandoned remains of Yosemite National Park, and she must struggle to stay true to herself while realigning her values and pushing herself to become one of them.)
 Crossing my fingers the publishers like it!